-Motiow State Community College offers a Business Technology major with the following concentrations: Accounting, Banking and Finance, Business Computer Applications, Business Management, and Real Estate.
+Motlow State Community College offers a Business Technology major with the following concentrations: Accounting, Administrative Office Support, Banking and Finance, Business Computer Applications, Business Management, and Real Estate.
 This major prepares students for a variety of positions in the broad field of business.
 The Accounting concentration prepares students in a broad range of accounting fields, including accounting systems, record keeping, financial statements, tax accounting, budgeting, and other accounting areas.
+The Administrative Office Support concentration prepares students for a variety of administrative support positions in a business or professional office environment.
 The Banking and Finance concentration prepares students for career entry in the field of banking and finance.
 The Business Computer Applications concentration prepares students for a variety of positions in the field of business data processing.
 The Business Management concentration provides students with a broad academic foundation for mid-management and junior level positions in business administration.
 The Real Estate concentration provides knowledge of the total operation of a real estate business.